Nuclear Wallet Cards 2005

 Column 1, Nuclide (Z, El, A):

 Nuclides are listed in order of increasing atomic number (Z), and are subordered by increasing mass number (A).
 All isotopic species, as well as all isomers with half-life ≥ 0.1 s, and some with half-life ≥ 1 ms which decay by SF, α or p emissions, are included.
-A nuclide is given even if only its mass estimate or its production cross section is available.
-For the latter nuclides half-life limit or an approximate value is given as estimated from systematics [5].
+A nuclide is given even if only its mass estimate [6] is known.

 The 235U thermal fission products, with fractional cumulative yields ≥ 10-6, are italicized in the table.
 The information on fission products is taken from the ENDF/B-VI fission products file [8].

-The names and symbols for elements are those adopted by the International Union of Pure and Applied Chemistry (2004).
-No names and symbols have as yet been adopted for Z > 111.
+The names and symbols for elements are those adopted by the International Union of Pure and Applied Chemistry (2010).
+No names and symbols have as yet been adopted for Z>112.

 Column 2, Jπ: